Al-Tabari: Personal characteristics

 He is described as having a dark complexion, large eyes and a long beard.
 He was tall and slender and his hair and beard remained black until he was very old.
 He was attentive to his health, avoiding red meat, fats, and other foods he deemed unhealthy.
 He was seldom sick before his last decade, when he suffered from bouts of pleurisy.
-When he was ill, he treated himself (to the approval of physicians).
+When he was ill, he treated himself (to the disapproval of physicians).
 He had a sense of humor, though serious subjects he treated seriously.
 He had studied poetry when young and enjoyed writing, reciting and participating in poetic exchanges.
 It is said that he was asked in Egypt about al-Tirimmah, and was able to recite this 7th century poet's work for Egyptians who had merely heard al-Tirimmah's name.

-Ali ibn al-Athir, in his memoirs, he confirmed these features.
+Ali ibn al-Athir, in his memoirs, confirmed these features.
 He was witty and urbane, clean, and well mannered.
 He avoided coarse speech, instead displaying refined eloquence.
 He had a good grounding in grammar, lexicography, and philology.
 Such were considered essential for Qur'anic commentary.
 He knew Persian and was acquainted with the origins of various foreign loan words in Arabic from a number of other languages.

-Al-Tabari was very humble to his companions, visitors and students, without being proud of his position, condescending with his knowledge, or being domineering towards others.
-He did not bear hatred against anyone, and he had a satisfied soul, excusing those who had wronged him, and forgiving those who offended him.

 He died in Baghdad on 17 February 923.

 Tabari's ordeal with Hanbalites

-His ijtihad (independent judgement) led to criticism from the Zahiris and some fanatic Hanbali followers.
-Though his conflict with the leaders of the Zāhiriyya was resolved, the Hanbalites literally besieged him in his own home.
-Apparently, al-Tabari did not think much of Ibn Hanbal as a jurist (faqih), but mainly saw him as a traditionist (muhaddith), and this was enough to incite the Hanbalites against him.
-Al-Tabari was suddenly accused of being a Jahmite heretic, while his respect for 'Ali ibn Abi Talib, the fourth rightly guided caliph, exposed him to accusations of Shi'ite sympathies.
+His ijtihad (independent judgement) led to criticism from the Zahiri and some Hanbali followers.
+Though his conflict with the leaders of the Zahiri school was resolved, his disagreements with the Hanbalis were more deep-set, leading to a violent altercation in which he was besieged in his own home.
+The disagreement was mainly jurisprudential -- al-Tabari did not seem to think much of ibn Hanbal as a jurist, but mainly saw him as a scholar of hadith.
+Al-Tabari was also accused of being a Jahmite heretic, while his respect for 'Ali ibn Abi Talib exposed him to accusations of Shi'ite sympathies.
 At the same time, he incurred the wrath of the Shi'ites by defending the previous three caliphs.

-In Baghdad, three Hanbalites, who do not seem further identifiable, asked al-Tabari about his views on a tradition attributed to Mujahid, concerning the explanation of the verse 79 from Surat al-Isra' in the Qur'an about the Praiseworthy Station of the Prophet Muhammad, known as "al-Maqam al-Mahmud".
+In Baghdad, three Hanbalites (who do not seem further identifiable) asked al-Tabari about his views on a tradition attributed to Mujahid ibn Jabr, concerning the explanation of the verse 79 from Surat al-Isra' in the Qur'an about the Praiseworthy Station of Muhammad, known as "al-Maqam al-Mahmud".